Do you need a boat to join the sailing club?

 Getting boats into and out of the water can be strenuous, so we help each other.
 On a very windy day sailing can be hard, so we learn how to reduce its power on the boat and ultimately, use the wisdom of age to know our limits.
 Then stand and watch the younger hotheads going swimming.

 Come and have a chat with people like you at the club.

 Is sailing expensive?

 -Yes.
 Or No. Depends.
 SVSC membership is about as cheap as it gets, £57 a year (or £35 concessionary or junior.)
 You can use a club boat for £5 -£10 a day.
-So if you sailed 20 times a year, it would cost less than £8 a go.
+So if you sailed 20 times a year, it could cost less than £8 a go.
 Sail more and it's even less.
 Comparable with trips to the cinema?

 Get keen and buy your own boat (let's start 2nd hand from a few hundred pounds) and you have to start paying the council for a water licence ( £80) the insurance (about £50) and £35 to the club to keep your boat here.

 Start competing in serious national races ( £20+ a day entrance fees) and you may want to buy a better boat with a road trailer (new boats from a few £ thousand upwards), with insurance going up to cover.
 And you'll want to spend a few hundred pounds on better sailing clothes.